ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 ### 2. Creating postgres database

-Due to ram limitations, instead of loading the entriee dataset in python I created a server in postgres sql and used sqlalchemy in python to query the server.
+Due to ram limitations, instead of loading the entriee dataset in python I created a server in postgres sql and used sqlalchemy in python to query the server. this was done by creating a dtabasewith ppgadmin tool, creating tables with name same as csv files, and creating 5 tables: products, aisles departments orders order_products__train nd order_products__pior. finally with the SQL code written following I added

 ```SQL